Floydlang/floyd/Docs/Floyd script reference.md

 ### to_string()

 Converts its input to a string.
-This works with all types of values.
+This works with any type of values.
 It also works with types, which is useful for debugging.

 	string to_string(any)

 You often use this function to convert numbers to strings.

+### to_pretty_string()

+Converts its input to a string of json data that is formatted nicely with indentations.
+It works with any Floyd value.

+#### typeof()
+Return the type of its input value.
+The returned typeid-value is a complete Floyd type and can be stored, compared etc.

+	typeid typeof(any)

-### get_time_of_day()
+### get\_time\_of\_day()

 Returns the computer's realtime clock, expressed in the number of milliseconds since system start.
 Useful to measure program execution.
 Sample get_time_of_day() before and after execution and compare them to see duration.